awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 ## Evaluating an alarm<a name="alarm-evaluation"></a>

 When you create an alarm, you specify three settings to enable CloudWatch to evaluate when to change the alarm state:
 + **Period** is the length of time to evaluate the metric or expression to create each individual data point for an alarm\.
 It is expressed in seconds\.
-If you choose one minute as the period, the alarm evaluates the metric once per minute\.
 + **Evaluation Periods** is the number of the most recent periods, or data points, to evaluate when determining alarm state\.
 + **Datapoints to Alarm** is the number of data points within the Evaluation Periods that must be breaching to cause the alarm to go to the `ALARM` state\.
 The breaching data points don't have to be consecutive, but they must all be within the last number of data points equal to **Evaluation Period**\.

+For any period of one minute or longer, an alarm is evaluated every minute and the evaluation is based on the window of time defined by the **Period** and **Evaluation Periods**\.
+For example, if the **Period** is 5 minutes \(300 seconds\) and **Evaluation Periods** is 1, then at the end of minute 5 the alarm evaluates based on data from minutes 1 to 5\.
+Then at the end of minute 6, the alarm is evaluated based on the data from minutes 2 to 6\.

+If the alarm period is 10 seconds or 30 seconds, the alarm is evaluated every 10 seconds\.

 In the following figure, the alarm threshold for a metric alarm is set to three units\.
 Both **Evaluation Period** and **Datapoints to Alarm** are 3\.
 That is, when all existing data points in the most recent three consecutive periods are above the threshold, the alarm goes to `ALARM` state\.
 In the figure, this happens in the third through fifth time periods\.
 At period six, the value dips below the threshold, so one of the periods being evaluated is not breaching, and the alarm state changes back to `OK`\.
 During the ninth time period, the threshold is breached again, but for only one period\.
 Consequently, the alarm state remains `OK`\.